Akpowoochepa/Akpowoochepa/README.md

 ## I am akpowo and currently a student at the university of missouri columbia.
 Welcome to My website

-My Hobbies - i spend lots of time on social media and some of my favorites websites are *[Instagram](https://www.instagram.com/ *[Youtube](https://www.youtube.com/
+# My Hobbies - i spend lots of time on social media and some of my favorites websites are
+*[Instagram](https://www.instagram.com/ *[Youtube](https://www.youtube.com/

-### Code i have written- menu = {}
+### A Code i have written- menu = {}
 menu['1']= "Administration portal"
 menu['2']= "make a reservation" menu['3']= "close the application"